gamboajosephd/gamboajosephd.github.io/source/journal/2014-03-19-an-ode-to-books.html.markdown

 >-Emily Brontë, Wuthering Heights

 At the end of all these revelations on books, a final begging question, how do I plan to use these books to help write my first code.
 I guess I would never have a straight answer to that.
-But I believe that in all these stories, both fiction and real, is an underlying motivation, a deep passion that feeds the creative soul, that when we assume other’s perspectives, we are able to gain fresher ways to solve problems.
+But I believe that in all these stories, both fiction and real, is an underlying motivation, a deep passion that feeds the creative soul, that when we assume others' perspectives, we are able to gain fresher ways to solve problems.

 I hope in the future I would be a real good web developer and designer, because that is really something I’d love to be doing.
 But I know that I would always read books, and keep on learning new skills.
 It is that passion for learning itself that I know will help me succeed.